iExecBlockchainComputing/documentation-tools/overview/pricing-considerations.md

 ## Premium support

-The iExec Voucher serves as both a payment method and access to iExec’s development support, known as **Premium Support**.
+The iExec Voucher serves as both a payment method and access to iExec's development support, known as **Premium Support**.
 This includes:

 - **Technical Assistance (TEE Tech Guidance)** from the Customer Support team.